weiping-playnext/Zenject/Documentation/MemoryPools.md

 </pre>

 Where:

+* **ObjectType** = The type of the class that is being instantiated by the memory pool

+* **MemoryPoolType** = The type of the MemoryPool derived class, which is often a nested class of `ObjectType`.

+* **MemoryPoolContractType** = Note:  This can be left unspecified most of the time (ie. only the first two generic parameters are required).
+This is the contract type to match for injected members.
+In other words, when zenject injects on an object, it will be looking for constructor parameters/inject fields that have this type before injecting the memory pool instance.
+It must be equal to or a parent class/interface of the given `MemoryPoolType`.
+This is only useful for cases where you want to inject your memory pool by an interface like `IMemoryPool<Foo>` or a custom interface.

 * **With** = Determines the number of instances that the pool is seeded with.
 When not specified, the pool starts with zero instances.
 The options are: